Runcorn and Weston Canal: History

 The idea for a canal to link the Bridgewater Canal to the River Weaver Navigation was first proposed in late 1852, when the Bridgewater's general manager, Fereday Smith, met with the trustees of the Weaver.
 Its purpose was to aid the transfer of salt between the two systems.
-The canal was authorised by an Act of Parliament passed on 14 June 1853, which specified that the canal was to run from Francis Dock, which was connected to the Duke of Bridgewater's Canal at Runcorn, to a junction with the River Weaver Navigation or Weston Canal at Weston Point.
+The canal was authorised by an act of Parliament, the Runcorn and Weston Canal Act 1853 (16 & 17 Vict. c. xxxvii), passed on 14 June 1853, which specified that the canal was to run from Francis Dock, which was connected to the Duke of Bridgewater's Canal at Runcorn, to a junction with the River Weaver Navigation or Weston Canal at Weston Point.
 It was to be privately funded by the Earl of Ellesmere, who could sell it to his trustees once it was built and then charge tolls for its use.
-The Earl died in 1857, when the canal was only partly built, and a new Act of Parliament was required, as the trustees did not have powers to deal with the new Earl.
-The second Act enabled them to buy the unfinished canal and complete its construction.
+The earl died in 1857, when the canal was only partly built, and a new act of Parliament was required, as the trustees did not have powers to deal with the new earl.
+The Bridgewater Trustees Act 1857 (20 & 21 Vict. c.
+4 Pr.) enabled them to buy the unfinished canal and complete its construction.
 The cost of this work was restricted to £40,000.
 The length of the canal was about 1.4 mi, with a lock at either end, suitable for boats which were 72.2 by 18.4 ft.
 The work was completed in 1859, but the canal seems to have been little used, as traffic figures for 1883 indicate that only 4,400 tons of salt travelled along the canal, out of a total of 36,400 tons which arrived at Runcorn Docks from the River Weaver.